hsnertas/randey-con/README.md

 ### This project has the following files:
 * One HTML Page
   * Index.html
-    * Contains:
+    * Contains :
-      \- 9 input groups
+      * 9 input groups
 * One Css Page
   * Style.css
-    * Contains:
+    * Contains :
-      \- Styling for attributes and buttons
+      * Styling for attributes and buttons
 * One Javascript Page
   * Script.js
-    * Contains:
+    * Contains :
        * Variables
        * Event listeners
        * if statements